-- This course credit for iClicker quizzes is offered to encourage class participation and discussion of relevant topics. - 2) This credit will appear, as soon as the data is processed, in a separate column in your online grade book. - 3) You are responsible for providing a functional transmitter.
-We are not responsible for dead batteries or transmitters that randomly (and unfortunately) fail to function. - 4) If you suspect your iClicker is not working, immediately contact the staff through the chem1iclicker@gmail.com account.
+- 1) This course credit for iClicker quizzes is offered to encourage class participation and discussion of relevant topics.
+Discussing your thoughts is a key part of learning. - 2) This credit will appear, as soon as the data is processed, in a separate column in your online grade book. - 3) You are responsible for providing a functional transmitter.
+We are not responsible for dead batteries or transmitters that randomly (and unfortunately) fail to function. - 4) If you suspect your iClicker is not working, immediately contact the staff through the chem1aiclickerfa18@gmail.com account.
 Our staff will arrange a time with you to test your device.